timdgn/Youtube_downloader_AWS_Lambda/README.md

 ### 🪣 S3 bucket for Cookies and stored youtube videos

+You'll need three S3 buckets:
+1. A bucket for YouTube cookies (needed for yt-dlp to work)
+2. A bucket for storing downloaded videos that are larger than 50MB
+3. A bucket for storing user message history

-Yt-dlp sometimes needs cookies to work
+For the cookies bucket (Yt-dlp sometimes needs cookies to work):

 1. Export your youtube cookies with a Chrome extention like "Get cookies.txt LOCALLY"
 2. Create a new S3 bucket to store the cookies file
 3. Upload the youtube cookies .txt file to the bucket
 4. Adapt the `lambda_function.py` file to use the bucket name and file key (i.e. the path in the bucket)

-Create an S3 bucket to store downloaded videos that are larger than 50MB.

 ### 🛡️ IAM Permissions